ebd622/docs/devoxx_be_2023/README.md

   * Virtual thread is attacted to a platform thread whenever it performs work
   * Virtual thread has abitilty to detach itelf from a platform thread whenever it hits a blocking point (so, it is never blocks a platfoem thread)
   * Whenever a blocking conditions is being released, a VT is reatached to PT again
-  * The most important aspect of topting VT in a Spting stack is the server container setup (8:57)
+  * The most important aspect of adopting VT in a Spting stack is the server container setup (8:57)

 ##### Deep dive: Spring's runtime efficiency theme